alco/porcelain/README.md

 ## Known issues and roadmap

   * there are known crashes happening when using Porcelain across two nodes
+  * the middleman can sometimes hang in a spin-loop
-  * the support for EOF handling and OS signals is planned to be included in the next stable version
+  * the support for OS signals is planned to be included in the next minor release

 ## License